-As a British Overseas Territory, BVI has some of the most stable and compliant offshore company formation set ups of all offshore jurisdictions.
-Although it is still an offshore company, with all that this entails, it may be fair to say that BVI is one of the most recognized offshore jurisdictions.
+As a British Overseas Territory, BVI has some of the most stable and compliant offshore company formation setups of all offshore jurisdictions.
+Although a BVI IBC is still an offshore company, with all that that entails, it may be fair to say that the BVI is one of the most recognized offshore jurisdictions.
 This helps when it comes to accessing solid ‘onshore’ banking options.

 If you run a business that has some public exposure and you wish to incorporate in a tax-neutral jurisdiction – a BVI International Business Company (IBC) is an option that you may consider.

-If you wish to set up an investment company, such as investment funds or securities broker-dealer, the BVI has a well-regulated environment with reasonable compliance requirements for regulated entities that will provide confidence to your clients or investors.
+If you wish to set up an investment business, such as an investment fund, a fund management company or a securities broker-dealer, the BVI has a well-regulated environment with reasonable compliance requirements for regulated entities, which will provide confidence to your clients or investors.

-However, if you run an ecommerce business or you need to accept credit card payments, you may struggle to find a payment aggregator with reasonable fees with a BVI company – especially if you have a startup with little or no business background.
+However, if you run an e-commerce business or you need to accept credit card payments, you may struggle to find a payment aggregator with reasonable fees for a BVI company – especially if you have a startup with little or no business background.
 We can help place these companies – but it is not always easy to find solutions.

-The BVI might be useful in an e-commerce business group structure to operate your platform, hold intellectual property, and perhaps legally minimize the tax burden or achieve a certain level of confidentiality.
+The BVI might be useful in an e-commerce business group structure to operate your platform and legally minimize the tax burden.
 However, for those looking for a single entity structure – it may not be as useful for accepting credit card payments.

 Nevis for Asset Protection